Cvikli/BoilerplateCvikli.jl/README.md

 a3 = idxI.(a1, 1) # of course it isn't that beautiful syntax... but isn't used frequently anyways!
 It also works with Vector{Matrix[Float32]} or anything...
 @typeof a3
 @sizes a3

-@get tracked.[:y, :y]   # get multiple values from dict like from the arrays in a beautiful way!

 fn2(x) = begin
   println(x)